Defensively equipped merchant ship: D-day landings and the Royal Observer Corps

-In 1944, during preparations for the invasion of France called Operation Overlord there was deep concern over the danger to Allied aircraft from the large number of DEMS involved in the landings.
+In 1944, during preparations for the invasion of France called Operation Overlord, there was deep concern over the danger to Allied aircraft from the large number of DEMS involved in the landings.
 A request for volunteer aircraft recognition experts from the Royal Observer Corps produced 1,094 highly qualified candidates, from which 796 were selected to perform valuable aircraft recognition duties as seaborne volunteers.

 These Seaborne Observers were organised by Group Commandant C. G. Cooke and trained at the Royal Bath Hotel Bournemouth before the volunteers temporarily joined the Royal Navy with the rank of petty officer (aircraft identifier).
 The volunteers continued to wear their ROC uniforms, but wore seaborne shoulder flashes and a Royal Navy brassard with the letters RN.
-During the D-day landings two seaborne observers were allocated to each of the defensively equipped British and American merchant vessels.
+In the D-day landings, two seaborne observers were allocated to each of the defensively equipped British and American merchant vessels.
 The ROC volunteers were given direct control of each ship's anti-aircraft batteries, immediately reducing the previously high level of friendly fire incidents.
 Their success is measured by a signal from Wing Commander P. B. Lucas, air staff officer who reported:

-Twenty two seaborne observers survived their ships being sunk, two lost their lives and several more were injured during the landings.
+22 seaborne observers survived their ships being sunk, two lost their lives and several more were injured in the landings.
 The "seaborne" operation was an unqualified success and in recognition, His Majesty King George Vl approved the wearing of the "seaborne" flash as a permanent feature of the uniform.
 In addition, ten "seaborne" members were mentioned in despatches.
 After the invasion and just before his death Air Chief Marshal Trafford Leigh-Mallory wrote the following to be circulated to all ROC personnel:

 As of 2010 there is a Seaborne Observers’ Association for the dwindling number of survivors.
 Air Vice-Marshal George Black (Rtd.), a former Commandant ROC, is the honorary president.

 Japan

-The Imperial Japanese Army established several shipping artillery units during World War II.
-These units provided detachments to protect Army-operated transports and chartered merchant ships from air or submarine attack.
+The Imperial Japanese Army established several shipping artillery units in World War II.
+These provided detachments to protect Army-operated transports and chartered merchant ships from air or submarine attack.
 The Imperial Japanese Navy also formed air defence squads from April 1944 that were deployed on board ships.